intentfulmotion/3d-amp-case-diy/README.md

-# 3d-amp-case-diy
+# Amp DIY Case
-The bog standard, DIY case for the Amp
+STL files for 3D printing or otherwise manufacturing the case for the AMP

+TODO: Add Fusion 360 Files